WelshieGD/terraform-learnings/Git/009_Branching.md

 ## Feature Branch
 Create a new branch for a specific feature and develop it -> merge back to main when complete.

+E.g. on Main.
+Create a feature branch, creates a new branch based on the HEAD commit of main at the time.
+It isn't aware of any commits to main since then.
+Changes made on the feature branch could overwrite changes made to main since the feature branch was created which would create a merge conflict when the feature branch is merged back into main at a later date.

 # Process

 ## Create new branch and move to that branch